hilton/hilton.github.com/about.md

 <h2>Now &amp; next</h2>

-<p>Peter consults for <a href="http://www.signavio.com">Signavio</a>,
+<p>Peter is currently a freelance product manager at <a href="http://www.signavio.com">Signavio</a>,
-and is available approximately one day per week for consulting, training and speaking opportunities.</p>
+and is available for product roles, consulting, training and speaking opportunities.</p>

 <h2>CV</h2>